 While I doubt that any of you want to read something about me I’ll continue writing anyway.

 My name is Bozhidar Ivanov Batsov.
-I’m originally from Veliko Tarnovo, Bulgaria, but I’ve been residing in Sofia (Bulgaria’s current capitol) for quite some time now.
+I’m originally from Veliko Tarnovo, Bulgaria, but I’ve been residing in Sofia (Bulgaria’s current capital) for quite some time now.

 For more professional details – check my linkedin profile.